codetist/sequeltools/README.md

 ### Is user authentication and/or TLS support planned?

-No. For such use cases it is recommended to run sequelTools Session Browser behind a Reverse Proxy.
+No. For such use cases it is recommended to run sequelTools Sessionbrowser behind a Reverse Proxy.
 See [How to setup the application behind a Reverse Proxy?](#reverseproxy) for details.